An overview of what I am going to build:

 $c should have been ‘change’.

-I also didn’t added a class or ID for the input button text, which would’ve make my life a bit more easier.
+I also didn’t add a class or ID for the input button text, which would’ve to make my life a bit more easier.

 So you see all the code is a mess and harder to follow through.